Mariana Trench: Research history

 In 1957, the Soviet vessel reported a depth of 11034 m at a location dubbed the Mariana Hollow.

-In 1984, the Japanese survey vessel Takuyō (拓洋) collected data from the Mariana Trench using a narrow, multi-beam echo sounder; it reported a maximum depth of 10924 m, also reported as 10920 ± 10 m.
+In 1984, the Japanese survey vessel Takuyō (拓洋) collected data from the Mariana Trench using a narrow, multi-beam echo sounder; it reported a maximum depth of 10924 meter, also reported as 10920 ± 10 m.
 Remotely Operated Vehicle KAIKO reached the deepest area of the Mariana Trench and made the deepest diving record of 10911 m on 24 March 1995.

 During surveys carried out between 1997 and 2001, a spot was found along the Mariana Trench that had a depth similar to the Challenger Deep, possibly even deeper.
 It was discovered while scientists from the Hawaii Institute of Geophysics and Planetology were completing a survey around Guam; they used a sonar mapping system towed behind the research ship to conduct the survey.
 This new spot was named the HMRG (Hawaii Mapping Research Group) Deep, after the group of scientists who discovered it.

 On 1 June 2009, mapping aboard the (mothership of the Nereus vehicle), indicated a spot with a depth of 10971 m.
 The sonar mapping of the Challenger Deep was possible by its Simrad EM120 sonar multibeam bathymetry system for deep water.
-The sonar system uses phase and amplitude bottom detection, with an accuracy of better than 0.2% of water depth across the entire swath (implying that the depth figure is accurate to ± 22 m).
+The sonar system uses phase and amplitude bottom detection, with an accuracy of better than 0.2% of water depth across the entire swath (implying that the depth figure is accurate to ± 22 meter).

 In 2011, it was announced at the American Geophysical Union Fall Meeting that a US Navy hydrographic ship equipped with a multibeam echosounder conducted a survey which mapped the entire trench to 100 m resolution.
 The mapping revealed the existence of four rocky outcrops thought to be former seamounts.

 The Mariana Trench was a site chosen by researchers at Washington University in St. Louis and the Woods Hole Oceanographic Institution in 2012 for a seismic survey to investigate the subsurface water cycle.
 Using both ocean-bottom seismometers and hydrophones, the scientists were able to map structures as deep as 97 km beneath the surface.